 No-glow LED cameras emit an almost invisible light that is less likely to be noticeable to animals.

-Always remember to check the SD card capacity of a camera before making a choice.
-Higher-resolution pictures and videos in particular, take more memory space.
-So, ensure the SD card capacity is big enough, especially if you will be storing the files for a long time.
+Always remember to check the SD card capacity of a camera before making a choice, particularly the one with higher-resolution pictures and videos, because these pictures and videos may take more memory space.
+So ensure the SD card capacity is big enough, especially if you want to restore the files for a longer time.

 Camera Options You Can Choose For Your Garden